djipco/webmidi/website/src/pages/about/index.md

 ## Licensing

-Starting with version 3.0.0, this library is licensed under the **Apache License, Version 2.0** (the "License").
-You may not use this library except in compliance with the License.
-You may obtain a copy of the License at:
+Starting with version 3.0.0, this library is licensed under the **Apache License, Version 2.0**.
+You may not use this library except in compliance with this license.
+You may obtain a at:

   * [http://www.apache.org/licenses/LICENSE-2.0](http://www.apache.org/licenses/LICENSE-2.0)

-Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
-See the License for the specific language governing permissions and limitations under the License.
+Unless required by applicable law or agreed to in writing, software distributed under this license is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
+See the above lcense for the specific language governing permissions and limitations.

 © 2015-2021, Jean-Philippe Côté.